 Ms. Jakubiak distinguished herself in a wide range of roles while a fest singer at Oper Frankfurt (2014–2018).
 These roles included Prima Donna in Ariadne auf Naxos, Marie in Die Tote Stadt, Lina in Stiffelio, Polina in The Gambler and Marie in Der Diktator, Alice Ford in Falstaff, the Goose Girl in Königskinder and Freia in Das Rheingold.
 Earlier in her career she portrayed Dede in City Opera’s New York premiere production of A Quiet Place and premiered the role of Cathy in Minnesota Opera’s production of Bernard Hermann’s Wuthering Heights.

-Ms Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and a forthcoming Naxos Records release of Das Wunder der Heliane (Albrecht /Loy).
-She can be heard on the Grammy-nominated Chandos recording of Janáček’s Glagolitic Mass (Gardiner/Bergen Philharmonic) and as Fiora in Montemezzi’s L’amore dei tre Re (Borowicz/Polish Radio Symphony).
-In 2019, she will be recording Erwartung for Chandos with Maestro Gardiner and the Bergen Philharmonic.
+Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and the Naxos Records release of Das Wunder der Heliane (Albrecht /Loy).
+She can also be heard on the Grammy-nominated Chandos recording of Janáček’s Glagolitic Mass with the Bergen Philharmonic (Gardiner), as Fiora in Montemezzi’s L’amore dei tre Re with the Polish Radio Symphony (Borowicz), and in Erwartung with the Bergen Philharmonic, also under Ed Gardner and released on the Chandos label.

 Sara Jakubiak is of Polish and German decent and originally hails from Bay City, Michigan.
 She was a star fast pitch softball player, competing in tournaments throughout the United States and won two State Championships.
 Sara holds master degrees from Yale University and the Cleveland Institute of Music.